aspitarl/Touchdesigner-stuff/Notes.md

 This touch designer patch plays movie files from a selected folder, either in sequential (automatic) mode or with the movie index controlled dynamically through OSC. the folder contains a series of .mov files (sections) and which movie is playing is controlled by OSC too.

+## General questions

+binding as master or reference? some things seem to become unbound.

 ## Side parameter panel hiding
 The side parameter panels are currently laid out in a horizontal arrangement with the video.
 This worked when we were doing 512x512 videos but pushes a 16/9 video off screen.
 I implemented a hacky way to fix this by changing the align order of the layout to push the panels off screen by pressing a on the keyboard.